 Around the second half of the 4th century BC, a sharp increase in population is recorded in the Messapia.
 Gnathia took the appearance characteristic of a Messapian city, surrounded by powerful defensive walls made of stone blocks on its three landward sides.
 They enclosed an area of about 140 hectares.
-From this period date the necropolises with monumental chamber tombs, often containing painted frescoes and furnished with valuable vases.
+From this period date, the necropolises with monumental chamber tombs often contained painted frescoes and were furnished with valuable vases.

 The vases attributed to the “Gnathia style” are so termed after the name of the site of Gnathia.
 Many potteries of this type were discovered in the tombs of Gnathia.
-Their production began in Apulia around 370/360 BC and consisted in decorating the traditional black glazed pottery with painted patterns, using mainly white, red and yellow color.
-The themes depicted include erotes, images from the life of women, theatre scenes and dionysiac motifs The vases decorated in “Gnathia style” were generally small in size (pelikes, lekythoi, alabastra, and skyphoi).
+Their production began in Apulia around 370/360 BC and consisted of decorating the traditional black glazed pottery with painted patterns, mainly white, red and yellow.
+The themes depicted include erotes, images from the life of women, theatre scenes and dionysiac motifs.
+The vases decorated in “Gnathia style” were generally small in size (pelikes, lekythoi, alabastra, and skyphoi).

 In the Christian period, the city was the seat of a bishopric.
 The Acropolis was fortified by the Byzantines and, after the 6th century AD, embraced the settlement within a new surrounding wall.
 The destruction of the city has been traditionally linked to the invasion of Totila, King of the Goths, in 545 AD.

-The Tomb of the Pomegranate was discovered In 1971 during the construction of the museum.
-On the walls are some paintings such as the pomegranate, a symbol of eternity.
+The Tomb of the Pomegranate was discovered In 1971 during the museum’s construction.
+On the walls are some paintings, such as the pomegranate, a symbol of eternity.
 The Archaeological Museum of Egnazia is set outside the boundary walls.
 It showcases a permanent didactic exhibition about the history and the topography of ancient Gnathia, including a selection of mosaics and architectural fragments from the inhabited area and the necropolises.